slManuel/devsecops-engine-tools/README.md

 ### Scan running sample - Azure Pipelines

-The remote config should be in a Azure Devops repository.

-Note: By default the tool gets the token from the SYSTEM_ACCESSTOKEN variable to get the remote configuration repository.
+Note: If the remote configuration is in an Azure Devops repository. the tool gets the token from the SYSTEM_ACCESSTOKEN variable to get the remote configuration repository.
 You must ensure that this token has permission to access this resource.

 ```yaml
 name: $(Build.SourceBranchName).$(date:yyyyMMdd)$(rev:.r)